John Inglis and Company: History

 After the war, Inglis entered the consumer products business, producing fishing tackle, house trailers, oil burner pumps and domestic heaters and stoves.
 In 1946, they licensed production of a wringer washer being manufactured in the US by the Nineteen Hundred Corporation (now Whirlpool Corporation).
 A fully automatic washer was added in 1950, and the line continued to expand to include electric and gas dryers, and dishwashers.

 Early in 1945, the company had acquired a controlling interest in the English Electric Company of Canada in St. Catharines, Ontario, which became a wholly owned subsidiary in 1947.
 In 1951, they completed a new plant in Scarborough, Ontario to produce the English Electric Yarrows-100 naval steam turbine under license for Canadian destroyers, including the St. Laurent and Restigouche classes.
 The plant was purchased by English Electric in 1955 and leased back to Inglis.
 Inglis later built a new addition to house the former St. Catharines works, which were shut down.

 In 1962, Inglis purchased the Scarborough plant back from the English Electric.
 However, three years later, they sold it off to General Electric Canada, and in 1966 sold off a majority of their shares in English Electric Canada to its UK parent in order to concentrate on the consumer products field exclusively.

 By 1966, Inglis had become the leading producer of Canadian-built laundry machines.
-In 1967, a refrigerator plant was opened in Stoney Creek, Ontario, and production of dehumidifiers was added there in 1970.
+In 1967, a refrigerator plant was opened near Green Road and South Service Road in Stoney Creek, Ontario, and production of dehumidifiers was added there in 1970 (now home to Mondelez).
 In 1972, Inglis produced its one-millionth automatic washer and began manufacturing and selling appliances under the Whirlpool brand name.
 A year later, the company began operating under the name Inglis Limited.
-New operations were opened in Laval, Quebec, in the late 1970s, along with expansions of their Toronto operations.
+New operations were opened in Laval, Quebec (now as Maison Corbeil Distribution Centre), in the late 1970s, along with expansions of their Toronto operations.
 In 1982, Inglis purchased parts of Canadian Admiral Corporation, and sold some of their appliances under that name.

 In 1981, the company moved its head office to Mississauga, Ontario, and starting the next year, the downtown Toronto operations were slowly sold off.
-As of 2010, the former location on Strachan Avenue, along with the nearby Massey Ferguson plants, were being redeveloped as housing and commercial space.
+As of 2010, the former location on Strachan Avenue, along with the nearby Massey Ferguson plants, were being redeveloped as housing and commercial space within an area now referred to as Liberty Village.
 Until July 2014, all that remained was the landmark giant blue and white Inglis billboard, installed in 1975 on a small part of one of the old buildings not demolished.
 It was aimed at the Gardiner Expressway and frequently flashed inspirational quotes to passing motorists.
 The sign was removed in July 2014 after Whirlpool and Pattison Outdoor Advertising decided that condo buildings were obscuring the view of the sign and it was no longer viable.